Resistiré (Argentine TV series)

 Resistiré (International Title: Forever Julia) is a 2003 Argentine telenovela.
-This serial features a gorgeous woman torn between her terrorist fiancee and a handsome tailor.
+This serial features a gorgeous woman torn between her terrorist fiancé and a handsome tailor.
 It starred Pablo Echarri, Celeste Cid, Carolina Fal and Fabián Vena.

-Resistiré was a major hit on Argentinian television.
+Resistiré was a major hit on Argentine television.
 It dared to introduce new elements in the genre of telenovela and was well accepted by the audience, setting a new standard in TV.
 In 2004, the telenovela won the Martín Fierro Award as the best show of the year, along with many other awards.
 In 2007, Portuguese remake debuted.
 SIC produced a Portuguese version titled Resistirei.

 In 2006, two remakes debuted.
 MyNetworkTV produced an American version in English titled Watch Over Me.
-In addition, Televisa unveiled Amar Sin Limites (Love Without Limits) for Mexican viewers.
+In addition, Televisa unveiled Amar sin límites (Love Without Limits) for Mexican viewers.

 In 2014, Egyptian remake debuted.
 Beelink Productions produced an Egyptian version in Arabic titled سيرة حب.